Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 ## Content Rules

-To ensure a high-quality and consistent documentation and to make it easier for readers to understand all content, we set some [Content rules](content_rules.md).
+To ensure a high-quality and consistent documentation, and to make it easier for readers to understand all content, we have established [Content rules](content_rules.md).
 Please follow these rules regarding markdown syntax and writing style when contributing!
 Furthermore, reviewing your changes takes less time and your improvements appear faster on the official documentation.

 !!! note

-    If you contribute, you are fully and solely responsible for the content you create and have to ensure that you have the right to create it under the laws which apply.
+    If you contribute, you are fully and solely responsible for the content you create and have to ensure that you have the right to create it under applicable laws.

 ## Contribute via Issue